ssurajs-tech/Nagios_Suraj/Notes.md

-Here’s a properly structured **GitHub README.md** file for your provided Nagios content, formatted for clarity and GitHub readability while keeping *everything exactly as above*, including all commands, explanations, and steps.

-***

 # Nagios Monitoring Tool

 Nagios is an open-source software for continuous monitoring of systems, networks and infrastructure.
 It runs plugins stored on a server which is connected with a host or another server on your network or the internet.
 In case of any failure, Nagios alerts about the issues so that the technical team can perform recovery processes immediately.